Adore2113/MarsHSim/docs/dev_log.md

 ##      03/28/2026
     ♡ making crew metabolism into its own file for organization and considering breaking it into smaller functions for quicker/easier readability as I add to the file

-    ♡ breaking up the co2 scrubber system into different functions and adding heat, taking into consideration that I want there to be a baseline power/online bed like there is for heat, power usage used on actual co2 removed, emergency events, and full power loss (these last two will be handled later though)
+    ♡ breaking up the co2 scrubber system into different functions and adding heat, taking into consideration that I want there to be a baseline power/online bed like there is for heat, power usage used on actual co2 removed, emergency events and full power loss (these last two will be handled later though)

     ♡ added power usage to co2 scrubber, updated engine and quick_test to work w. the file properly